-- As per the standard chess rules, when only the king is left, a player has only 50 moves from the last pawn movement or the piece capture to checkmate the opponent’s king.
+- As per the standard chess rules, when only the king is left, a player has only 50 moves from the last pawn movement and the piece captured to checkmate the opponent’s king.
 However, if the player forgets to claim a draw by the 50 move rule then the game immediately ends in a draw by the 75 move rule.

-- The 50 move rule means a player can claim a draw after 50 moves if no pawn movement or capture occurs within the last 50 moves.
+- The 50 move rule means a player can claim a draw after 50 moves if no pawn movement and no capture occurs within the last 50 moves.

 - The 75 move rule is the extension of the 50 move rule and if the player forgets to claim the draw by 50 move rule then as per this rule the game is drawn automatically by the arbiter.

-- The threefold repetition rule states that if the same position is repeated for the three times then the player having the move can claim for a draw.
+- The threefold repetition rule states that if the same position is repeated three times then the player having the move can claim a draw.